robdmob/LoRa-Weather-Station/README.md

 # Weather-Station

-Weather station with LoRa for the Adafruit Feather M0.
+Weather station with LoRa upload for the Adafruit Feather M0.

 Wind speed, direction and rainfall measured using the DFRobot weather station kit.